-To onboard on SSE, NPOs should... • Demonstrate social intent and impact as a primary goal. • Legally registered entity as NPO, with the registration Establish certificate valid at least for next twelve months Focus on eligible social sectors, activities, target social intent beneficiaries and economic analysis. • Disclosure of ownership and control, with governing document (Memorandum of Association (MoA) and Articles of Association (AoA) /Trust Deed/Bylaws/Constitution) • Annual spending in the previous financial year must be at least INR 50 lakhs (USD 5 million). • Registered with the Income Tax department as an Disclose NPO, should possess a valid IT PAN. • Funding in the past financial year must be at least INR 10 minimum Clear legal lakhs (USD 1 million). • Tax-exempt under the Income Tax Act, should fund flows requirements possess a Registration Certificate under Receipts or payments from audited accounts or fund flow 12A/12AA/12AB under Income Tax statement will have to be provided to declare the same. • Tax deduction under Income Tax, Valid 80G registration under Income-Tax fundraising document needs to be put together as per
+To onboard on SSE, NPOs should... • Demonstrate social intent and impact as a primary goal. • Legally registered entity as NPO, with the registration Establish certificate valid at least for next twelve months Focus on eligible social sectors, activities, target social intent beneficiaries and economic analysis. • Disclosure of ownership and control, with governing document (Memorandum of Association (MoA) and Articles of Association (AoA) /Trust Deed/Bylaws/Constitution) • Annual spending in the previous financial year must be at least INR 50 lakhs (USD 5 million). • Registered with the Income Tax department as an Disclose NPO, should possess a valid IT PAN. • Funding in the past financial year must be at least INR 10 Clear legal minimum lakhs (USD 1 million).
+Tax-exempt under the Income Tax Act, should fund flows requirements possess a Registration Certificate under Receipts or payments from audited accounts or fund flow 12A/12AA/12AB under Income Tax statement will have to be provided to declare the same. • Tax deduction under Income Tax, Valid 80G registration under Income-Tax • Must be at least three years old, with valid Submit the documents mentioned in the checklist.
+Registration registration certificate • In addition to other financial documents, a draft and listing • Eligible to be SE, as per Requirements with fundraising document needs to be put together as per documents Regulation 292E of ICDR Regulations.
+SEBI and Exchange Requirement.